Covid 19 coronavirus: Dr Siouxsie Wiles answers your questions on Newstalk ZB

+Is it OK for your cleaner to come to your house during the lockdown?
+Can you take your pet for a walk?
+Can you play golf?

-Popular University of Auckland microbiologist Dr Siouxsie Wiles says "we will have the virus for a number of months" and the question is how to bring down the number of cases.
+Popular University of Auckland microbiologist Dr Siouxsie Wiles has the answers to the public's questions - and warns "we will have the virus for a number of months" and the question is how to bring down the number of cases.

-"We will see, for the next couple of weeks, the case numbers rise," she said.
+"We will see, for the next couple of weeks, the case numbers rise," she told Newstalk ZB's Heather Du Plessis-Allan today.

 "It'll take at least two weeks to see an effect."